How to Add Headers and Footers in PDF Using IronPDF

 $vbLabelText $csharpLabel

-By default, the Text header and footer in IronPDF come with predefined margins.
-If you want the text header to span the entire width of the PDF document, you can specify margin values of 0.
+By default, text headers and footers in IronPDF come with predefined margins.
+If you want the text header to span the entire width of the PDF document, specify margin values of 0.
 This can be achieved by either setting the margins directly in the AddTextHeaders and AddTextFooters functions or through the RenderingOptions in ChromePdfRenderer.
+Understanding margin control is crucial for achieving pixel-perfect layouts, especially when working with custom paper sizes.

 :path=/static-assets/pdf/content-code-examples/how-to/headers-and-footers-textheaderfooter-margins.cs